whiteborr/hyperdrone/docs/README.md

 ### Architecture Refactoring

 1. **Event Bus System**: Implemented an event-driven architecture to decouple game components, allowing them to communicate without direct dependencies.
-See [README_EVENT_BUS.md](README_EVENT_BUS.md) for details.
 2. **State Design Pattern**: Replaced the string-based scene manager with a proper State Design Pattern implementation in `state_manager.py`
 3. **Strategy Pattern for Weapons**: Implemented the Strategy pattern for weapon systems in `entities/weapon_strategies.py`, making it easier to add and modify weapon types
 4. **Behavior Pattern for Enemy AI**: Implemented a behavior-based design pattern for enemy AI in `ai/behaviors.py`, making it easier to create and combine different enemy behaviors